 The import of 12 bottlenose dolphins from the notorious Japanese Drive Hunts into Turkey, the establishment of new dolphinaria in Spain and France, the increase of Dolphin Assisted Therapy in Europe, plus a recently released paper raising concerns about the direct contact with the dolphins in swim-with activities, have caused cetacean experts to call on the European Community to seek greater protection for Europe’s Forgotten Animals.

-The Born Free Foundation, together with all members of the EAEDC need your help and support of this campaign.
+The Born Free Foundation, together with our European partners need your help and support of this campaign.
 We want to ensure captive whales and dolphins have a voice and receive greater protection in Europe.
 Together, we aim to collect over one million signatures to help convince politicians and the Commission in Brussels that something needs to be done to help these beautiful, charismatic wild animals.

 Signatories to this petition do not believe that whales and dolphins in captivity are subjected to a suitable environment as required by the Directive 1999/22/EC*, and therefore request an immediate ban on the construction of new dolphinaria and a prohibition of the trade in whales and dolphins in the EU Member States, EU Applicant Countries, Turkey, and Switzerland.

 The capture of dolphins, their trade, and keeping in captivity cannot be justified from an animal welfare or species protection point of view.